denson/superset/README.md

 - Click on the top left and click on compute engine
 - Click on create instance.
 - Choose standard options.
-- 2 CPU Ubuntu 16.04 instance should work.
+- 2 CPU Debian GNU/Linux 9 (stretch) instance should work.
 Allow HTTP and HTTPS [2 CPU's are needed because of this nginx bug](https://bugs.launchpad.net/ubuntu/+source/nginx/+bug/1581864)
 - The instance should be created.